 Many serious hikers dream of becoming a thru-hiker on the Appalachian Trail.
 However, while many start the 2,190 mile hike in Amicalola Falls, Georgia, few make it all the way to the end at Baxter Peak on Katahdin in central Maine.
-In fact, the infographic below gives you some details on how few actually complete the hike.

 How Old is the Appalachian Trail?